The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 on each member function intended to be redefined to generate compiler diagnostics when overriding does not apply.

-Breaking of class invariants can be avoided by proper initialization even with the default constructor and by defining data members private if the class invariant depends on them.
+Breaking of class invariants can be avoided by proper initialization even with the default constructor and by defining data members private to ensure that the functions with the appropriate functionality are called and thus class invariants are preserved.
 If copy and move operations are user-defined in a derived class they must ensure to call the corresponding base class operations.

 To avoid the vulnerability or mitigate its ill effects, C++ software developers can:

-when overriding a virtual member function to generate compiler diagnostics for failures to override.
+whenever overriding a virtual member function to generate compiler diagnostics for failures to override.final